 Provide improved care and health status reporting

 Align with quality improvement and population health goals

 Gain access to ADCES or ADA resources and support

 *Note: CMS uses the term “training” (DSMT) instead of “education” (DSME) when defining the reimbursable benefit (DSMT).
 This term relates specifically to Medicare billing.

 Who can perform DSME Services?

-Other healthcare workers or diabetes paraprofessionals may contribute to DSMES services with appropriate training in DSMES and with supervision and support by at least one of the team members listed above.
+Other workers or diabetes paraprofessionals may contribute to DSMES services with appropriate training in DSMES and with supervision and support by at least one of the team members listed above.

 What does it take to get accredited?

-There are 6 Standards to meet in order to become a recognized DSME provider.
+There are six standards to meet in order to become a recognized DSME provider.
 Most community pharmacies already meet many of these standards but need assistance putting together supporting documents to apply for accreditation.
 Diabetes Accreditation Boot Camp offers hands-on experience and expert advice on the accreditation application process, program set-up, successful operations, patient outreach, billing and more.
 After attending the Boot Camp, you will possess all of the tools and information needed to pursue accreditation for your pharmacy.